 Bushwalkers value the bush and its pristine nature.
-To ensure its preservation, bushwalkers follow a Code which sets out guidelines for how to behave while in the bush.
+To ensure its preservation, bushwalkers follow a Code which sets out guidelines for how to behave while hiking in the bush.

 The Bushwalker’s Code covers general care of the environment, dealing with rubbish, hygiene, fires, choice of campsites and many other issues.
 Download a pdf copy for printing as a trifold leaflet.

 The Bushwalker’s Code of Conduct